anoma/nspec/docs/arch/node/engines/ticker_behaviour.juvix.md

         TickerLocalState
         TickerMailboxState
         TickerTimerHandle
-        TickerMatchableArgument
+        TickerActionArgument
         TickerActionLabel
         TickerPrecomputationList;
     ```

 ### `incrementAction`

-Increments the counter if the `TickerMsgIncrement` message is received,
+Increments the counter if the `MsgTickerIncrement` message is received,
 actioned by the `TickerActionLabelIncrement` label.

 State update